ronan498/Root-Cause-Analysis-Application/README.md

-# RCA Demo (FastAPI + Streamlit + OpenAI Embeddings)
 # Root Cause Analysis Demo

-Similarity-based root cause analysis for motors, pumps, and compressors.
-Supports live uploads to add new components.
+Similarity-based root cause analysis for engineering components.
-Similarity-based root cause analysis for motors, pumps, and compressors.
 The backend is built with FastAPI and OpenAI embeddings, and the frontend uses Streamlit.

-## Quickstart
 ## Features
 - Describe a fault and receive likely root causes and corrective actions ranked by similarity
 - Filter by component and model